JosephM1998/BBO-Capstone-ML-AI-Imperial-College-London/data_sheet.md

 The dataset reflects a **path-dependent optimisation process**, where:
 - Early sampling decisions strongly influence later results
 - Some regions may never be explored
-- Weeks 11–13 mainly validate convergence and final optima
+- Weeks 11–13 mainly serve to validate convergence and final optima